jgabrielmelo/LetsCodePythonBasics/README.md

 # LetsCodePythonBasics
-In this repository there will be my solved exercises from Let'sCode Python Basics Course.
+In this repository there will be my solved exercises from Let's Code Python Basics Course.